Benefits of Mini IVF

-The exact cost of any fertility treatment will vary from patient to patient since the needs for precise levels of medication will vary according to the individual.
-However, the cost of reduced stimulation IVF is certainly lower than for conventional IVF, often around half the cost per cycle.
+The exact cost of any fertility treatment will vary from patient to patient since the need for precise medication levels will vary according to the individual.
+However, the cost of reduced stimulation IVF is lower than traditional IVF.

 A reduced need for monitoring appointments and blood draws also results in lower costs to the patient as well as the savings from less travel and time off from work.

 An often-overlooked factor when we think about the benefits of reduced stimulation is that, over the last 30 years since conventional IVF protocols became established, embryo selection techniques have improved significantly.